pamuarun/AAIDC---Module-1-RAG/README.md

-# AAIDC Module-1- RAG
-# 🤖 EDUBOT – Intelligent Agentic RAG Assistant
+# 🤖 EDURAG – Intelligent Q&A Agentic RAG Assistant

 # 📌 Overview
 EDUBOT is an advanced **Retrieval-Augmented Generation (RAG)** and **Agentic AI system** designed for educational and document-based learning.
 It integrates **LangChain**, **LangGraph**, **FAISS**, and **Google Gemini**, enabling seamless document ingestion, continuous monitoring, and interactive Q&A — all inside a beautiful **Streamlit** interface.

 The system operates in **two key stages**: